CrouchingMuppet/asdf-daytona/README.md

 daytona server
 ```

-Check [mise-en-place](https://mise.jdx.dev/) or [asdf](https://github.com/asdf-vm/asdf) documentation for more instructions on how to install & manage versions.
+Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to install & manage versions.

 # Contributing